the-lambda-church/coquille/README.md

 Configuration
 -------------

+Note that the color of the "lock zone" is hard coded and might not be pretty in your specific setup (depending on your terminal, colorscheme, etc).
+To change it, you can overwrite the `CheckedByCoq` and `SentToCoq` highlight groups (`:h hi` and `:h highlight-groups`) to colors that works better for you.
+See [coquille.vim][5] for an example.

 You can set the following variable to modify Coquille's behavior:

     g:coquille_auto_move            Set it to 'true' if you want Coquille to